The franchise business will contact you by means of email and/ or telephone only to the email address and phone number you have provided.

 Due to the nationwide size of the franchise, it can deliver a centralised national accounts service to satisfy the requirements of the bigger national and regional clients.

 The Driver Hire franchise also goes beyond the provision of driving services: it has the connections in the industry to secure other personnel, such as driver’s mates and warehouse staff.
-The service is provided in the context of a growing market: the driver and logistics recruitment industry is valued at around £32.2bn a year.
+The service is provided in the context of a growing market: the UK temporary driver market is worth an estimated £2.2bn annually and the UK transport and logistics market is worth £32bn annually (financial year 2016/17).

 A new franchise will need to be in operation 24/7 and you will have to prepare for all eventualities, including drivers being off sick or on holiday.